rdbeach/JsonQuery/README.md

 It consists of two parts:

-	1) Single node traversal operators.
+	1) Single node operations.

 	2) JSQL queries (JSON Strucured Query Language)

-The single node traversal operators allow you to maniputate the JSON tree one node at a time.
+The single node operators allow you to maniputate the JSON tree one node at a time.
 For instance, a deeply nested JSON field can be extracted as follows:

 **$.get("company.sales.international.reps.bob.commision").val();**